casacinepoa/casacinepoa.github.io/_posts/2023-11-12-nonaugh-nonada.md

 (GSV, João Guimarães Rosa.)

 You, you yourself, can you imagine seeing a pure being shot to death, dyed red from their own blood, their lips drained white, their glassy eyes half open, half closed?
-Can you imagine­ someone in the dawn of love dying but for one?
+Can you imagine­ - someone in the dawn of love dying but for one?
 Can you imagine them – the one you had liked, the one who had been your destiny, your blind hope in life?!
 Just give me a moment's silence, and I’ll tell you.

-(tradução de Melissa Mann)
+(tradução de Melissa Mann, revisão de Ellen Heyward)

 Xx